Your guide to abuse: everyone has a right to be safe

 Asking for support and not knowing what comes next can be frightening.
 But getting support is the best way to stop the abuse.

-Scroll through this gallery for helpful hints on how to start a conversation with someone you trust (like a teacher, school counsellor or Kids Helpline counsellor).
+Scroll through these helpful hints on how to start a conversation with someone you trust (like a teacher, school counsellor or Kids Helpline counsellor).

 When you think a friend is being abused at home...